Paralegal

 If you possess a bachelor’s or requisite associate degree and wish to become a paralegal/legal professional, the 30-credit Paralegal Certificate is a concentrated legal option that prepares you to gain the practical education and competencies to work in the paralegal/legal field.

-The Paralegal Certificate is ideal if you wish to become a paralegal and already possess a bachelor's or associate of science/arts degree that includes completion of ENG 1111 or 1114 or the equivalent.
+The Paralegal Certificate is designed for students who wish to become paralegals and already possess a bachelor’s or associate of science/ arts degree that includes completion of ENG 1111 or 1114 or equivalent.
+College graduates may complete the requirements for the certificate in 18 months and must submit an official transcript of their bachelor’s or requisite associate degree.

 Program information

 Lawyers often can deliver legal services more efficiently and economically with the aid of paralegals.
-Although not independently licensed to practice law, paralegals are professionals trained to assist lawyers in specifically delegated substantive legal work for which lawyers are responsible.
+Although not independently licensed to practice law, paralegals are professionals trained to assist lawyers in specifically delegated substantive legal work for which lawyers are responsible

 Paralegals and program graduates do not practice law or give legal advice unless permitted by law.

-2022-2023 Required Courses
+2023-2024 Required Courses

 Paralegal Curriculum